johnhoysa/svelte-storybook/README.md

 This was also my first time using Svelete and it was fun to see where I started and where I currently am with creating some basic components.

-Surprise, this was also my first time using Storybook, I enjoyed the experience but am really looking forwrad to using Storybook when and if possible.
+Surprise, this was also my first time using Storybook and I really enjoyed the experience and see the benefits for developers and clients.

 ## Getting Started